cureaandrei/OpenGL_project/README.md

 This project was created to deepen understanding of:

-Real-time rendering pipelines
+-Real-time rendering pipelines

-GPU programming with shaders
+-GPU programming with shaders

-3D transformations and camera systems
+-3D transformations and camera systems

-Lighting and shading models
+-Lighting and shading models

-Graphics optimization techniques
+-Graphics optimization techniques